cytopia/coinwatch/README.md

 ```
 #### Option-3: invest and price
 How much money in total did you spend and how much did one coin cost?

+This option is most useful when doint dry-run trades - *What would have happened if*.
+Enter how much money you would have spent and what the price per coin was.
 ```yml
 # Total cost of that: 3742.35 $
 # 1 Bitcoin had a price of: 9355.875 $